 Review your AUP to keep it relevant

-Once your AUP has been implemented it’s important that you monitor and review its success, and downfalls.
+Once your AUP has been implemented it’s important that you monitor and review its success and downfalls.
 In time, you may identify gaps that need filled, something that just isn’t working or the way you do things has changed therefore your AUP must too.
 That’s why it’s important to be open to your AUP evolving as your school does.
 Since you have involved your Designated Safeguarding lead, it can easily be included as part of any reviews they may have to complete each year.

 An AUP is just one way to help schools manage devices and internet usage.
 Our Mobile Device Management platform can help you add an extra layer of security by providing oversight of all devices in your network, allowing you to track and manage these effectively to create a safe online environment.
-Find out more by taking a demo with one of our team.